 How to Cut a True Aloe Vera Plant Without Killing It

-While Aloe Vera plants are fast-growing succulents, in comparison to other plants, like herbs, they’re actually slower growing.
+While Aloe Vera plants are fast-growing succulents, in comparison to other plants, like herbs, they’re actually slower growing (you can find more info about their growth rate in my post about growing Aloe faster).
 The key to mastering how to cut an Aloe Vera plant without killing it is to prune it only when it needs it.

 These aren’t plants that you can snip away at the leaves frequently, because with each cut, you’re snipping away a lot of the nutrients that the plant needs to stay healthy and nourished.